Add search to the glossary page

 To add this search box to your glossary:

-5. In the Snippet Content section, click the dropdown to select the Code Editor.
+5. Select the Snippet Content dropdown and select the Code Editor:

-6. Copy the code below and paste it into the Code Editor window.
+6. Copy the code below and paste it into the Code Editor:

 <script>